Veridise/veridise-docs/orca/user_guide/v/by_example/aggregate_properties.md

 ### `forall`

-The `forall` operator allows users to quantify conditions over lists in [V].
-For example, your smart contract may keep track of a list of stake holders, and you may wish to ensure that those stake holders maintain some minimum balance.
-Such a condition -- that all users in a list `stakers` have a balance of at least `min_bal` -- could be expressed as:
+The `forall` operator allows users to quantify conditions over arrays in [V].
+For example, your smart contract may keep track of an array of stake holders, and you may wish to ensure that those stake holders maintain some minimum balance.
+Such a condition -- that all users in some array `stakers` have a balance of at least `min_bal` -- could be expressed as:

 ```solidity
 forall{acc in stakers}(token.balance[acc] >= min_bal)